practicalli/clojure/alternative-tools/clojure-tools/cognitect-rebl.md

 Then `cider-connect-clj` in Spacemacs / Emacs and CIDER will connect to the nREPL port and results of evaluated code are sent to REBL UI.

+> #### Hint::Using cider-jack-in - not recommended
-To start a REBL REPL from `cider-jack-in-clj` add a `.dir-locals.el` file to the root of a Clojure project.
-The `.dir-locals.el` configuration adds the nREBL aliases set via `cider-clojure-cli-global-options` and all other automatically injected configuration is disabled (to prevent those dependencies over-riding the nREBL aliases).
+> To use `cider-jack-in-clj` add a `.dir-locals.el` file to the root of a Clojure project.
+The `.dir-locals.el` configuration adds the nREBL aliases set via `cider-clojure-cli-global-options`.
+The automatically injected configuration must be disabled or the command will fail.
 ```
 ((clojure-mode . ((cider-preferred-build-tool . clojure-cli)
                   (cider-clojure-cli-global-options . "-M:lib/cider-nrepl:inspect/rebl:middleware/nrebl")